Tannakian classification of equivariant principal bundles on toric varieties: Introduction

-Now assume that every maximal cone in the fan of $X$ is of top dimension.
-Using the two results mentioned above, we prove a categorical equivalence between the category $\mf{Pbun}^T_G(X)$ of $T$--equivariant principal $G$ bundles over $X$, and the category $\mf{Calg}_G(\Sigma)$ (Theorem \ref{classi}).
-The most intriguing step in our proof is the commutativity of the $T$ and $G$ actions on the $K$--algebras in the definition of $\mf{Calg}_G(\Sigma)$, see Lemma \ref{commute}.
-As a corollary to Theorem \ref{classi} , we obtain a necessary and sufficient condition for equivariant reduction of structure group (Theorem \ref{reduc}).

-When $G\,=\,Gl(n,\mathbb C)$, Klyachko's filtration data for equivariant vector bundle may be recovered from our filtered algebra description (see proof of Lemma \ref{surj}).
-Moreover, granted an equivariant trivilization, the arguments presented here would yield a similar classification result for toric principal bundles over any algebraically closed field.
+Now, assume that every maximal cone in the fan $\Sigma$ of $X$ is of top dimension.
+This holds, in particular, when $X$ is complete.
+Using the two results mentioned above, we prove an equivalence between the category $\mf{Pbun}^T_G(X)$ of $T$--equivariant principal $G$--bundles over $X$, and the category $\mf{Calg}_G(\Sigma)$ (Theorem \ref{classi}).
+The most intriguing step in our proof is the commutativity of the $T$ and $G$ actions on the $K$--algebras in the definition of $\mf{Calg}_G(\Sigma)$; see Lemma \ref{commute}.
+As a corollary to Theorem \ref{classi}, we obtain a necessary and sufficient condition for an equivariant reduction of structure group (Theorem \ref{reduc}).
+When $G\,=\,{\rm GL}(n, K)$, Klyachko's filtration data for equivariant vector bundle may be recovered from our filtered algebra description (see the proof of Lemma \ref{surj}).

-Recently, Ilten and S$\ddot{\text{u}}$ss \cite{IS} have obtained a Klyachko--type classification of torus equivariant vector bundles over $T$--varieties, and related it to Hartshorne's conjecture on splitting of rank two bundles over projective spaces.
+In a recent work \cite{IS}, Ilten and S$\ddot{\text{u}}$ss have obtained a Klyachko--type classification of torus equivariant vector bundles over $T$--varieties, and related it to Hartshorne's conjecture on splitting of rank two bundles over projective spaces.
 It seems natural that our classification of equivariant principal $G$-bundles should generalize for $T$-varieties.